Engee documentation

 videos markup 1

-<p>This text is highlighted using the <strong>strong tag</strong>, and this one using the <b>b tag</b>.</p>
+<p>This text is highlighted with the <strong>strong tag</strong>, and this one with the <b>b tag</b>.</p>

-<p>This text is highlighted using the <em>em tag</em>, and this one using the <i>i tag</i>.</p>
+<p>This text is highlighted with the <em>em tag</em>, and this one with the <i>i tag</i>.</p>

-<p>This text is <s>crossed out</s>.</p>
+<p>This text is <s>crossed</s> out.</p>

-• <p> - tag is used to create a paragraph of text.
+• <p> — the tag is used to create a paragraph of text.
 Paragraphs are usually indented at the top and bottom.

-<p>This text is in a paragraph.</p>
+<p>This text is in the paragraph.</p>

-<h1>Level 1 heading</h1>
+<h1>Level 1 header</h1>

-<h2>Level 2 heading</h2>
+<h2>Level 2 header</h2>

-<h3>Level 3 heading</h3>
+<h3>Level 3 header</h3>

-<h4>Level 4 heading</h4>
+<h4>Level 4 header</h4>

-<h5>Level 5 heading</h5>
+<h5>Level 5 header</h5>

-<h6>Level 6 heading</h6>
+<h6>Level 6 header</h6>

-• <ul>, <ol>, <li> - tags are used to create unordered <ul> and ordered <ol> lists, and their elements <li>.
+• <ul>, <ol>, <li> — tags are used to create unordered <ul> and orderly <ol> lists, as well as their elements <li>.

 <ul>

-<li>First element of an unordered list</li>
+<li>The first element of the unordered list</li>

-<li>Second element of an unordered list</li>
+<li>The second element of the unordered list</li>

 </ul>